nicher92/rise_test_repo/README.md

 # rise_test_repo

 # Environment setup
-Requirements.txt was created using pipreqs. pip install -r requirements.txt
+pip install -r requirements.txt

 # Usage
-There is 1 required argument, --system, and 2 optional arguments --search and --model_path -- system takes "A" or "B" and determines whether to use all available labels or a subset.
+There are 2 required arguments, --system and --search.
+-- system determines whether to use all available labels or a subset.
--- search determines if a hyperparameter search is to be done prior to training or just use the best hyperparameters I found.
+-- search determines if a hyperparameter search is do be done prior to training or just use the best hyperparameters I found.
--- model_path is used if you have already trained a model using the repository and want to re-use it.

 Examples:
 python main.py() --system=A --Yes
 This code would run a hyperparameter search prior to training using all NER classes.

-python main.py() --system=B --model_path=model_B
+python main.py() --system=B --No
-This code will use an already trained model on system B and evaluate it on system B.
+This code will use already found hyperparameters and use only 10 NER classes and the "O" Class.

 # Recommendations
 Use a GPU.
 The hyperparameter search takes a while - and I have done it locally so you dont have to :) - but feel free to test it.

-# Other
-There is also a jupyter notebook where I used essentially the same code as in main.py, but included some visualizations that helped inform some later decisions.

 # Main findings and drawbacks